- Dabbing gives you the most out of every hit from herbal medicine, such as cannabis, while including the aroma or flavor.

 Using butane torch indoors

-Pot Guide revealed that using a dab torch requires much attention.
-Remember that the entire process involves heating a nail to reach a specific temperature.
+Pot Guide advises that dab torches are used with caution because the process involves heating a nail to reach a specific temperature.

-- While getting high, people are paying less and less attention.
-To avoid any minor or severe accidents see to it that the nozzle and the plug are fit to prevent leaking butane, which is flammable.
+- While getting high, people pay less attention.
+To avoid accidents, make sure the nozzle and the plug fit snugly to prevent leaking butane, which is flammable.

-- See to it that any flammable material near the nail and glass area are taken out to prevent accidents.
+- Make sure any flammable material near the nail and glass area is removed for safety.

-- For the lazy stoner, they rely heavily on the auto-locking features coming with the torch.
-However, it is not a good idea to do all the time.
-Because a narrow-based lighter can easily be knocked over, they can set your place a blazed if you’re not mindful enough.
+- Lazy stoners rely heavily on the auto-locking features that come with the torch.
+However, it’s not a good idea to rely on this all the time because narrow-based lighters can easily be knocked over and create a fire hazard.

 Purging the torch

-According to the Weed Blog, it is important to purge your light before dabbing.
-The reason is that a newly manufactured dab torch could have had oxygen remaining.
-Oxygen isn’t as flammable as butane.
+According to the Weed Blog, it’s important to purge your lighter before dabbing.
+This because a newly-manufactured dab torch could contain oxygen, although it’s not as flammable as butane.

-In that case, you must ensure that you don’t fill the chamber up the first time you’re using the torch.
+In that case, you must avoid filling up the chamber the first time you use the torch.

 Remaining un-purged oxygen will cause a problem.
-It either will extinguish the flame prematurely or not allow butane into the fire as powerfully as you intended it to be.
-In short, the oxygen will just blow or kill the flame out.
+It will either prematurely extinguish the flame or won’t allow butane into the flame as strongly as you intend.
+In short, the oxygen will just blow out or kill the flame.

-You also need to purge to release excessive air pressure building up in the gas chamber to expel butane from the torch whenever you fill it.
-If it is not released, the air pressure will not be released, building up in the chamber.
+Purging is also necessary to release excessive air pressure building up in the gas chamber to expel butane from the torch whenever you fill it.
+If not released, the air pressure won’t be released and will build up in the chamber.

-When that happens, less butane will flow whenever you’re refilling.
-Frequent refills won’t help.
-To prevent the problem, you should purge your torch regularly.
+When that happens, less butane flows when refilling.
+Frequent refills won’t help, so purge your torch regularly to avoid this issue.

 More dabbing safety tips

-Pro tip: According to Grow Pro Blog, never touch the nail, as it remains hot for some time.
+Pro tip: According to Grow Pro Blog, never touch the nail because it remains hot for some time.

-Otherwise, touching it will result to an accident, such as burning clothes, or injury to your hands and elbows, especially when moving around the dab zone.
+Otherwise, touching it can scorch clothing or burn your hands or arms when moving around the dab zone.

-You need a hot surface to take a dab, requiring a small torch if you don’t have an e-nail.
-See to it you’re dabbing the nail’s surface, not the rig – a common mistake among beginners.
-Do not let the torch flame touch the rig.
+You need a hot surface to take a dab, which requires a small torch if you don’t have an e-nail.
+Make sure you’re dabbing the nail’s surface, not the rig, a common mistake among beginners.
+Never let the torch flame touch the rig.

-If you do, you may have to buy a new rig, which is expensive, from time to time due to damage for constant heating and cooling.
-The process can lead to broken joints of the glass itself.
-Avoid it by using a drop-down alternatively.
+If you do, you may have to buy a new rig due to damage from constant heating and cooling, which can be expensive.
+The process can lead to broken joints of the glass.
+Avoid it by alternately using a drop-down.

 Do you think we missed a dabbing torch safety tip or two?
 Tell us in the comment section.
 Finally, spread the word and share this article on Facebook today!